ProjectRio/ProjectRio-web/README.md

 **4. Get 15 Ranked Normal Netplay games between 05/18 at 10:30pm EST and 05/19 at 1:00am EST between GenericHomeUser and GenericAwayUser**
 -  To specify what times you want games between, you must use unix time.
-You can use https://www.unixtimestamp.com/ or a different website to convert from MM/DD/YYYY HH:MM to a unix timestamp .
+You can use https://www.unixtimestamp.com/ or a different website to convert from MM/DD/YYYY HH:MM to a unix timestamp.
 - To specify we want GenericHomeUser's games against GenericAwayUser we'll have to use a combination of _username_ and _vs_username_ with _recent_ to limit the return.
 	 - username=GenericHomeUser
 	 - vs_username=GenericAwayUser